sewardhorace/lol-yearbook/README.md

 If you find a bug that you don't know how to fix, or you have an idea for a feature but you don't know how to implement it, please [create an issue](https://help.github.com/articles/creating-an-issue/)!
 (But first, check to see that someone didn't already create the same issue.)

 ### TODO:
-- quotes for champion static data
-- limit how often a profile can be updated (24 hours?)
 - model validation
 - Allow replying to comments
 - Crest for welcome page